 3. Apologize correctly.
 When we apologize to someone we must fully admit our guilt and humbly ask for forgiveness.
 If we do not do this the offense will not be cleared.
 Let's look at some wrong ways to apologize:

 - “I was wrong, but you were wrong too.”
-Is ot taking full responsibility for your offense.
+Is not taking full responsibility for your offense.

 - “If I’ve been wrong, please forgive me.”
 To use "if" before your apology means that you are saying, “I’m not really convinced that I was wrong.”
 Therefore, it is not a real apology.